Socialcap-app/socialcap-anonymous-voting/docs/protocol-relayer-api.md

 **Request**
 ~~~
-postRequest('retrieveAssignments', {
+let response = await postRequest('retrieveAssignments', {
   identityCommitment: string,
-  proof: string,
+  proofOfIdentity: string,
-  nullifier: string
+  signature: string
 })
 ~~~

 Where:
 - `identityCommitment` is the identity commitment of the elector
-- `proof` is the serialized proofOfOwnership created by the owner of the commited identity.
+- `proofOfIdentity` is the serialized proof created by the owner of the commited identity.
-- `nullifier` is a nullifier sent to avoid replay of the same identity proof.
+- `signature` is the identity signed with the elector private key.

 **Permissions**